whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 *And I've had people, like, throughout my life reflect something they they they see something that I've always had a hard time seeing because I've been told so many times, and I've mentioned this before in previous journals.*

-*People say, don't forget, you know, don't forget me when you're famous, or don't forget where you've come from, or, you know, this kind of a thing, or, or don't forget me when you're famous, something along that line, you know, with the idea that I'm gonna have some type of presence*
+*People say, don't forget, you know, don't forget me when you're famous, or don't forget where you've come from, or, you know, this kind of a thing, or, or don't forget me when you're famous, something along that line, you know, with the idea that I'm gonna have some type of presence.*
-.*

 *And then there's been the number of times people are like, you should be president.
 You know what I'm saying?
 Like, that's been something that's come up throughout my life as well.*